János Esterházy: Domestic policy

 In the summer of 1937, Esterházy disclosed intelligence relating to the Czechoslovak Army and informed the Hungarian government about the building of military fortresses and the related budget.
 In the autumn of the same year he wrote a report on defense projects near Lučenec and the Ipeľ river.

 1938 saw the new party receive a majority of the votes cast by ethnic Hungarians.
-Now was the time when the party made clear their declared request to join ethnic these Hungarian territories to The Kingdom of Hungary.
+At this time, the party made their declaration to join ethnic Hungarian territories together into The Kingdom of Hungary.

-Critical year 1938
+Critical year: 1938

-In 1938, Esterházy participated in several negotiations in the capitals of the states primarily determined upon the weakening and ultimate elimination of Czechoslovakia (Berlin, Budapest, Warszawa, Rome), where he acted as a semi-official mediator for the Hungarian government.
+In 1938, Esterházy participated in several negotiations in the capitals of the states primarily determined upon the weakening and ultimate elimination of the state of Czechoslovakia (Berlin, Budapest, Warsaw, Rome), where he acted as a semi-official mediator for the Hungarian government.
 During Hitler's visit to Italy in May 1938, he was notably invited to an intimate lunch with the Führer.
-In May 1938, he informed the Hungarian government of Nazi's plans with regards to Czechoslovakia, which information he had obtained from the leader of the Sudeten German Party, Konrad Henlein.
-According to his report Czech lands would to be occupied by Germany and Slovakia should be re-joined to Hungary.
+In May 1938, he informed the Hungarian government of Nazi plans with regards to Czechoslovakia, which he had obtained from the leader of the Sudeten German Party, Konrad Henlein.
+According to his report, Czech lands would be occupied by Germany and Slovakia would be rejoined with Hungary.
 On the other hand, he (as a member of parliament who had taken the parliamentary oath) did not inform the Czechoslovak authorities.